New York Marijuana Possession Laws

 How Much Weed Can You Fly With from New York?

-The airspace is a federal territory.
+The airspace over New York is a federal territory.
 As such, federal laws make it illegal to fly with weed, even when interstate travel involves states where weed is legal.
 This restriction is because, from a federal perspective, weed in any quantity is illegal, and federal law governs airplane travel in the United States of America.

-Although marijuana is illegal on a federal level, Transport Security Administration (TSA) allows travelers with medical marijuana to travel with marijuana products containing no more than 0.3 percent THC on a dry weight basis.
+Although marijuana is illegal on a federal level, the Transport Security Administration (TSA) allows travelers with medical marijuana to travel with marijuana products containing no more than 0.3 percent THC on a dry weight basis.
 Even under this special permission, a person may only travel with less than three ounces of marijuana and 24 grams of marijuana concentrate.

 Furthermore, it is important to get information about the final destination and what their marijuana laws are since marijuana is not legal in every state.